FirasAbouzahr/UFC/README.md

 The tables also have drop downs that have statistics per round - for now the function does not get this information.
 Future versions will (:

 However, we want to be a bit more systematic than doing this per fight...
 So, we use ``get_fight_URLs()`` which takes a specific figher's main page URL on [`UFCstats.com`](http://www.ufcstats.com/statistics/events/completed).
 The function returns the links to all of the given fighter's individual fight URLs as well their outcomes (e.g., win/loss).
 This function is then used in ``get_total_fighter_stats()``to aggregate all of the fighter's data into datasheets.
-This function takes the fighter's main page URL, the file name for the totals data, the file name for the significant strikes data, and a boolean - default is False to not return dataframes and just save them to csv files.
+This function takes the fighter's main page URL to plug into ``get_fight_URLs()``.
+The function will then output two files "FirstName_LastName_Totals.csv" and "FirstName_LastName_Significants.csv" containing the aggregated data with added columns marking the fight # in reverse chronological order and the outcome (win/loss).

 ```
 >>> rob_whit_url = "http://www.ufcstats.com/fighter-details/e1147d3d2dabe1ce"
->>> get_total_fighter_stats(rob_whit_url,"Robert_Whittaker_Totals.csv","Robert_Whittaker_Significants.csv")
+>>> get_total_fighter_stats(rob_whit_url)
 Getting fighter stats...
 100%|█████████████████████████████████████████████████████████████████████████| 21/21 [00:10<00:00,  1.91it/s]
-Done!
+Done getting data for Robert Whittaker!
 (0, 0)
 ```
 You now have two files with stats from every Robert Whitakker UFC Fight!
 Below is a snippet image of the contents of "Robert_Whittaker_Totals.csv".
 The full datasheets (Robert_Whittaker_Totals.csv & Robert_Whittaker_Significants.csv) can be found above.